The hereditariness problem for the \v{C}ern\'y conjecture: Main result

 The following theorem points toward the validity of the semisimple Conjecture~\ref{cj: semisimple} and represents our first step toward the proof of the main result.

 \begin{teo} If the Černý conjecture holds for strongly connected semisimple and strongly connected radical automata, then it holds in general for strongly connected automata. \end{teo}

 \begin{proof} We will prove this statement by induction on $n=|Q|$.
 If $n=2$, the considered automaton is simple and thus semisimple so the statement holds.
-Let then $\mathcal{A}$ be a non-semisimple nor radical DFA, with $|Q|>2$.
-By means of Proposition \ref{prop: str conn} we can assume $\mathcal{A}$ to be strongly connected.
-Consider now the following cases: \begin{itemize} \item Assume that $\text{Cong}(\mathcal{A})$ has a non-trivial minimum.
-Then by hypothesis, since $\mathcal{A}$ is not radical, we must have that $\rad(\mathcal{A}/\rho) = \rad(\mathcal{A})$.
-By the induction hypothesis, let $u\in\Syn(\mathcal{A}/\rho)$ be a word satisfying the Černý conjecture.
-If $\rho$ admits a $1-$ or $2-$class, we are done by means of Proposition \ref{prop12} by strongly connectedness.
-Otherwise, observe that:
+Let then $\A$ be a non-semisimple nor radical DFA, with $|Q|>2$.
+By means of Proposition \ref{prop: str conn} we can assume $\A$ to be strongly connected.
+Consider now the following cases: \begin{itemize} \item Assume that $\A$ has a monolith.
+Then by hypothesis, since $\A$ is not radical, we must have that $\rad(\A/\rho) = \rad(\A)$.
+By the induction hypothesis, let $u\in\Syn(\A/\rho)$ be a Černý reset word.
+If $\rho$ admits a 1- or 2-class, we are done by means of Proposition \ref{prop12} by strongly connectedness.
+Otherwise, by Lemma \ref{lemma: SynRadSyn} we have that: